Who Is Jesus?

 In Jesus Name, Amen.

 Congratulations!
 To pray these words with a surrendered heart to Jesus is the beginning of the most important voyage you will ever embark on: the journey to follow Jesus.

-Please let us know if you’ve just made a commitment to Jesus and prayed this prayer by clicking the button below.
+Please let us know if you’ve just made a commitment to Jesus and prayed this prayer by filling out the form below.

 If you declare with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.